News 3 TODAY Anchor

 Kim Gusby is a Savannah-bred, award-winning journalist with a knack for news and a love for our community.
 She joined the WSAV News 3 team in November 1993, making her the longest-serving morning news anchor in the area.

 Kim grew up in the Historic Carver Village neighborhood and was educated in Chatham County’s public school system.
 She’s a proud graduate of Herschel V. Jenkins High School and the Savannah State College (now University) Upward Bound Program — an initiative that has had a profound impact on her life.

-Kim is the proud mother of four (Whitney, Jasmine, Morgan, Riche’) and “Glamma” of two adorable granddaughters, Bailee and Brooklyn.
+Kim is blessed to be the mother of four incredible children, Whitney, Jasmine, Morgan, and Riche’ and “Glamma” of two gifted and talented granddaughters, Bailee and Brooklyn.